abcgz133/ChiSquare_Binning/README.md

 # Section 6 Evaluating the Model
 The KS
+KS can tell the ability of differentiation  of the model.
+Usually KS is required: >=30%

 ![avatar](./graphics/KS.png)

 The AUC
+The AUC can tell the ability of prediction.
+Usually AUC is required: >=70%

 ![avatar](./graphics/AUC.png)

+at last , the PSI can tell the stability of the model.
+Usually PSI is required: <= 0.25

 # Section 7 Areas to be improved in this model
 A.The different methods of deriving features from data can have a significant impact on the results.